thunderbird/autoconfig/README.md

 * [How to configure your domain](https://www.bucksch.org/1/projects/thunderbird/autoconfiguration/#Configuration_server_at_ISP) without being added to the ISPDB here.
 This is useful for small ISPs and domains that are not open to the public.
 * [Original project page - for reference](https://wiki.mozilla.org/Thunderbird:Autoconfiguration)

-This ISPDB was created and is maintained by Ben Bucksch.
+This ISPDB was created and is maintained and owned by Ben Bucksch.

 There are two main branches: `master` and `prod`.
 The [production server](https://autoconfig.thunderbird.net/autoconfig/v1.1/) will update when the `prod` branch is pushed.
 Any changes to that branch will automatically go live without further verification and affect the new account settings of all TB3 users, so be careful.
 The [stage server](https://autoconfig-stage.thunderbird.net/autoconfig/v1.1/) will update when the `master` branch is pushed.